natepiano/obsidian_knife/readme.md

 # false = dry-run, true=destructive
 apply_changes: false

+# the number of files to process for back_populate
+# remove this if you want it to populate all
+back_populate_file_count: 1

 # when back populating there are some strings you don't want to
 # be replaced, such as the cheese in [[mozzarella]] cheese
 do_not_back_populate: